Robinlovelace/Creating-maps-in-R/intro-spatial.md

 ```

-One can also overlay a density distribution over the top of the histogram.
+It is also possible to overlay a density distribution over the top of the histogram.
-For this we need to produce a second plot object that says
-we wish to use the density distribution as the y variable.
+For this we need to produce a second plot object with the density distribution as the y variable.

 ```r